Market Whales and Their Recent Bets on United States Steel Options

-Whales with a lot of money to spend have taken a noticeably bearish stance on United States Steel.
+Investors with a lot of money to spend have taken a bullish stance on United States Steel (NYSE:X).

-Looking at options history for United States Steel (NYSE:X) we detected 21 trades.

-If we consider the specifics of each trade, it is accurate to state that 42% of the investors opened trades with bullish expectations and 52% with bearish.

 Expected Price Movements

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $25.0 to $50.0 for United States Steel over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $30.0 to $40.0 for United States Steel over the last 3 months.

 Significant Options Trades Detected: